xmos/lib_camera/README.rst

 Known issues
 ************

 - The library is designed to work with the IMX219 sensor.
 Other sensors may require modifications to the library.
-More information on how toadd your own sensor can be found in the documentation.
+More information on how to add your own sensor can be found in the documentation.

 - White balancing is based on static white balancing of the sensor IMX219.
 The static values are not optimal for all lighting conditions.
 When using a different sensor, the static values should be adjusted to match the sensor's characteristics.